ANL-CEEESA/UnitCommitment.jl/docs/src/guides/format.md

 ### Notes

-- Investment status variables show the cumulative investment decision (whether the unit/line is built by time `t`), not the incremental decision at time `t`.
+- Investment status variables show whether the unit/line is built (a scalar value, not a time series).
 - Reserve variables use a nested structure where the outer object is indexed by reserve product name, and the inner object is indexed by generator name.
 - Components with zero investment cost do not appear in the investment status